 Systemic enzymes promote healthier bodies and wellness.
-As we age, our body's natural production of enzymes slows or stops.
-Supplementation of enzymes with Vitalzym along with proper diet and exercise, will help to maintain your normal enzyme levels, balancing your body's own repair mechanisms and increasing your health and wellness.
+As we age, the body's natural production of enzymes may slow or even stop.
+Supplementation of Vitalzym enzymes along with proper diet and exercise, can help to maintain normal enzyme levels, balance the body's own repair mechanisms, and improve overall health and wellness.

-Also see our FAQ page on Vitalzym and women's health issues.
+Also see our FAQ page on Women's Health Issues.

 A. Enzymes are found in every cell of every living plant and animal, including humans.
-Enzymes are biocatalysts; which means that they either begin a reaction or cause a reaction to speed up.
-Without enzymes life would not exist.
+Enzymes are biocatalysts, meaning they either begin a reaction or cause a reaction to speed up.
+Without enzymes, life would not exist.

 A. Enzymes work by virtue of their shape.
 An enzyme molecule can be compared, in shape at least, to many short strings of pearls (amino acids) strung together.
 This long string folds in on itself as certain sequences of amino acids (pearls) are more attracted to each other than to other sequences, thus giving the enzymes a specific shape.

-A. Systemic enzymes work at the organ and cellular levels to fight inflammation and chronic disorders.
-Some of these enzymes are responsible for different bodily functions, such as respiration, vision, growth, reproductions, and the storage and release of energy.
-This is why you may experience increased energy when taking enzymes.
-There have been approximately 3,000 enzymes in the human body that have been identified so far.
+A. Systemic enzymes work at the organ and cellular levels to support a healthy inflammation response and improve overall health.
+Some of these enzymes are responsible for different bodily functions, such as respiration, vision, growth, reproduction, and the storage and release of energy.
+This is why many experience increased energy when taking enzymes.
+To date, scientists have identified at least 3,000 different types of enzymes in the human body.

-A. Systemic enzyme therapy is utilizing enzyme supplementation to increase the enzymes throughout your body to assist in restoring the body to health.
+A. Systemic enzyme therapy is utilizing enzyme supplementation to increase the enzymes throughout the body while assisting to restore health.

 A. The proteolytic enzyme digests protein.
 Some examples of proteolytic enzymes are protease, serrapeptase, bromelain, and papain.